 The CSS Provider shall then determine whether or not to update the REL Address for the RMP in accordance with the Address Quality Objective.
 Where necessary, in accordance with the Address Quality Objective, the CSS Provider shall raise a Switching Incident/Switching Service Request.
 Where the CSS Provider changes the REL Address, the CSS Provider shall send the relevant Market Messages.
 The CSS Provider shall also keep a record of the previous REL Address.

-the relevant Gas Transporter or Distribution Network Operator is the Data Master for the MPL Address; and the CSS Provider and the Registered Supplier are Data Responsible Users for the MPL Address.
+The relevant Gas Transporter or Distribution Network Operator is the Data Master for the MPL Address; and the CSS Provider and the Registered Supplier are Data Responsible Users for the MPL Address.

 The following interface table shall apply: